KDE/documentation-docs-krita-org/reference_manual/blending_modes/mix.rst

 A blending mode which checks whether the painted color is painted with a higher opacity than the existing colors.
 If so, it paints over them, if not, it doesn't paint at all.

+A similar mode is `Marker`_, which has the same behavior in regards to opacity, but will always mix the colors.

 .. image:: /images/blending_modes/mix/Greaterblendmode.gif
    :align: center